hashicorp/Jase/Peering/README.md

 # Deploy Consul on client Kubernetes cluster to connect to kubernetes server cluster (dc1).

-1 If required there is a Terraform code to deploy a cluster ---> DC3/DC3-K8cluster
+1 If required there is a Terraform code to deploy a cluster ---> /DC3-K8cluster

 2 You can run terraform plan and deploy within the directory to build a cluster will take several minutes

+cd /DC2/02-AP-diffAP-failover

-On DC3 create namespace and enterprise license into the consul namespace first
+On DC2 create namespace and enterprise license into the consul namespace first

 create consul namespace